Read this guide to find some of Taiwan’s most beautiful and famous places. You’ll also find activities for solo travelers, families, and more.

-Once you arrive, you’ll find the tallest bronze sitting buddha statue in the world (108m or 354ft) flanked by eight beautiful pagodas.
-On top of that, you’ll find over 480 Buddha statues here.
+Once you arrive, you’ll find the tallest bronze sitting buddha statue in the world (108m or 354 ft) flanked by eight beautiful pagodas.
+On top of that, you’ll find more than 480 Buddha statues here.
 Truly a sight to behold.

-5. Find the Tiger and Dragon Pagodas at Lotus Lake
+2. Find the Tiger and Dragon Pagodas at Lotus Lake: Best for History

-In the northern outskirts of Kaohsiung city lies Lotus Lake, where you can find a myriad of historical gems.
+In the northern outskirts of Kaohsiung city lies Lotus Lake, where you’ll find a myriad of historical gems.